RonasIT/helm/README.md

 The chart must be compatible with Kubernetes.
 The chart must follow best practices for Helm chart development.
 The chart must include a README file that provides clear instructions for using the chart.

-## License

-All charts in this repository are released under the Apache License, Version 2.0.
-See the LICENSE file for more information.